Skip to main content

 Suggested Uses

-Planted in woodland gardens, shade borders, and beneath deciduous trees, spaced 8–10 inches (20–25 cm) apart.
-Effective as a naturalistic groundcover in dry shade where few other plants thrive.
+Planted in woodland gardens, shade borders, and beneath deciduous trees, spaced 8-10 inches (20-25 cm) apart.
+Used as a naturalistic groundcover in dry shade where few other plants persist.
 Combines with woodland wildflowers such as Anemone nemorosa, Primula vulgaris, and Galanthus nivalis.
 Used in ancient woodland restoration plantings on calcareous soils.
+Not suited to deep shade, waterlogged sites, or open exposure.

 How to Identify

-Identified by the loosely tufted habit with dark brown to purplish-brown basal sheaths, compact inflorescence with 1–3 short ovoid female spikes clustered near the apex, and pubescent utricles.
-Distinguished from C. digitata by the short creeping (not tightly tufted) habit and the darker basal sheaths.
-Distinguished from C. sylvatica (wood sedge) by the much shorter, compact inflorescence (C. sylvatica has long, drooping female spikes).
+Identified by the loosely tufted habit with dark brown to purplish-brown basal sheaths, compact inflorescence with 1-3 short ovoid female spikes clustered near the apex, and pubescent utricles.
+Separated from C. digitata by the short creeping (not tightly tufted) habit and the darker basal sheaths.
+Separated from C. sylvatica (wood sedge) by the much shorter compact inflorescence (C. sylvatica has long drooping female spikes).

 Appearance